arthurdenner/react-semantic-ui-datepickers/README.md

   > @donysukardi did some work on accessibility in the BaseDatePicker, but I couldn't get it working correcly.
 Feel free to help on this!
 - Add more tests (including e2e)
   > The current threshold is pretty useless 😕
-- Add TypeScript definitions (or migrate to TypeScript)

 > Feel free to open issues and/or create PRs to improve other aspects of the library!